JingWangTW/dark-theme-editor/README.md

     ```
     </details>
 * Also, please [add the corresponding i18n translation table](https://gohugo.io/functions/lang/translate/) according to the language you use, so the theme can translate to the language you use properly.
 I have placed an example file for English containing all the words required by the theme under the `i18n` folder.
 You should copy it and translate it to the language you need.

+### Author Taxonomies
+* Since Hugo [will not merge the taxonomies config from theme config to site config by default](https://gohugo.io/getting-started/configuration/#merge-configuration-from-themes), the author taxonomies pages need to be set in your site configuration.
+  * You could simply merge the theme config into site config.
+    ```toml
+    [taxonomies]
+        _merge = "deep"
+    ```
+  * Otherwise, you could define your taxonomies directly.
+    ```toml
+    [taxonomies]
+        autor = "author"
+        tag = "tags"
+        category = "categories"
+    ```
+* Also, you need to set up the `[params.page.showAuthor]` according to your preference. `params` config will be merged from theme config into site config by default.

 ## Run & Build
 ### Develop